ros-industrial/ros2_canopen/canopen/sphinx/alpha-test-description.rst

 -------------

 1. If you have discovered a bug, please report it as an issue on GitHub.
 2. You should also document the tests you ran even if everything works.
-In order to do so, please use the Alpha Test Template provided in canopen/sphinx/templates
+In order to do so, please use the Alpha Test Template provided in canopen/sphinx/templates.
+Create a copy of the file with a good name in the folder hardware tests, add the information about your tests (you can also add entries to the table) and create a pull request with your additions.